ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Determine what policies are needed

 Make a list of information barrier policies needed for your organization.
 You can use information barrier policies to:
-- block communications between certain segments; or
+- Block communications between certain segments; or
-- allow communications between certain segments.
+- Allow communications between certain segments.

 Prepare a plan that includes the minimum number of policies you need for compliance.
 As you plan your information barrier policies, keep the following points in mind:
 - Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.